RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 8.md

 "Yep, I had Brun drive cause I was as close to a nap as you were."
 Lightly pulling on their sleeve to remind them they needed to get out of the car.
 "Let's put you to bed first."

 Trouble stumbled out of the car, drew themselves to their full height, slouched again and trudged towards the door.
-Debug took a few quick steps to catch up and trudged alongside them.
-The hint of early morning sunlight failing to cast any shadows as they trudged in unison through the car park.
+Debug took a few quick steps to catch up and walked alongside them.
+The hint of early morning sunlight failing to cast any shadows as they shuffled in unison through the car park.

 The reception was empty as they reached the main building, Debug's todo list pulled at her mind.
 She still needed to ask about the guy Beth had taken a photo of.